7 Must-Try Breakfast Spots in Greenville, SC

 Highlights: Home-cooked food, excellent coffee, old-fashioned diner style atmosphere, locally owned, diverse menu including vegetarian & GF options, far away from the tourist crowds

-Stax’s Omega is hands down the best place to treat yourself to a great breakfast in Greenville.
+Stax Omega is hands down the best place to treat yourself to a big, traditional breakfast.
 First off, it’s not downtown, so you can skip the hassle of finding parking and maneuvering through big crowds.
 Second, the menu is huge with choices for even the pickiest eaters.
-Third, the dining room is huge, clean, and attractively decorated.
+Third, the dining room is huge and attractively decorated.
 There is also a nice patio for the warmer season.
 And, last but not least, the service is always super friendly.

 The Stax menu is huge with options for everyone, a rare find in a small city like Greenville.
 Those needing gluten-free and/or vegetarian fare should be pleased.
 From savory skillets and omelets, to crepes and waffles, there are abundant choices for everyone here.